ShanieshaJ/Peri-WeatherApp/README.md

   <link>
   <script>
   ```
  These two tags are mostly placed inside the `<head>` tag.
-However the `<script src="src/WeatherApp.js">` tag (Which is your personal JS file) is almost at the bottom of the page.
+However the `<script src="src/WeatherApp.js">` tag (Which is your personal JS file) is almost at the bottom of the page but inside the `<body>`.
 The reason for this is because the parcel is not added into Visual Studio Code.
 But it reduces the loading time of the application.

  </p>